 But like so many other conservative dreams, this one could wind up choked in the U.S. Senate.
 Last month, Senate Majority Leader Mitch McConnell of Kentucky downplayed expectations the legislation would make it through his chamber, although he said he supported the concept.
 Several GOP congressional sources agreed with this assessment.

 Read related Tribune coverage:

 Several Texas Republicans in Congress told the Tribune they want Gov. Greg Abbott to call a special session to redraw the state's congressional map.
-Yet all signs suggest Abbott isn't interested. [link]
+Yet all signs suggest Abbott isn't interested.
+[Full story]

-Here's how the 25 House Republicans from Texas voted on an overhaul of the Affordable Care Act that was strongly backed by President Trump. [link]
+Here's how the 25 House Republicans from Texas voted on an overhaul of the Affordable Care Act that was strongly backed by President Trump.
+[Full story]

-U.S. House Speaker Paul Ryan raised $5 million while barnstorming Texas in February, attending nine events and eight meetings in five cities including a tour of the border. [link]
+U.S. House Speaker Paul Ryan raised $5 million while barnstorming Texas in February, attending nine events and eight meetings in five cities including a tour of the border.
+[Full story]